Chicago Motorcycle Accident Attorneys

 You have up to two years after the injury occurred to file a personal injury lawsuit.
 You should speak to your Chicago motorcycle accident attorney as soon as possible, as there are exceptions to every rule.

-Gainsberg Law P.C. is located at 22 W Washington Street, Suite 1512 right in downtown Chicago, across from the consulate building and about a block away from City Hall.
+Gainsberg Law P.C. is located at 77 W Washington Street, Suite 1215, right in downtown Chicago.
 There are two bus stops right near us if transportation is an issue.